 Once the VTNE is mastered, the candidate takes the LVTE jurisprudence exam administered by the Texas State Board of Veterinary Medical Examiners

 After becoming a Licensed Veterinary Technician by passing the VTNE and LVTE, certificates may be earned in a variety of specialty areas such as ultrasound or behavioral counseling.
 In addition, a four-year degree may be pursued to become a Veterinary Technologist.

 Our biology department at TJC is an energetic community of top-notch professors from all over the United States including four Ph.D's.
 The biology department is deeply rooted in the academic history of TJC.

 The chemistry department at TJC leads East Texas 2-year colleges with the most up-to-date…

 TJC offers the prerequisite courses needed for admission into professional schools in vari…

 Animal Use Concerns

 The welfare of animals used by TJC in the veterinary technology program is of paramount importance.
 Any concerns regarding potential deficiencies in animal care and treatment by the public, students or college personnel should be reported to the Institutional Animal Care and Use Committee (IACUC).
 This committee is responsible for reviewing and investigating concerns involving animal welfare.
-All reports are made anonymously to:

 For IACUC to properly investigate concerns, please provide specific information on each deficiency reported.
 Once received, concerns will be forwarded to the IACUC chair whose responsibility will be to form a subcommittee to review the complaint.
 If a deficiency is deemed to exist, the subcommittee will perform a full investigation resulting in a corrective action.
 Upon completion, a summary documenting the concern, review/investigation, and corrective action will be written and submitted to IACUC.